d-graz/AsusN552-VX_Hackintosh/README.md

 ```
 ---
 Feel free to open up issues if you encounter some problems;\
-I will answer as sone as possible.
+I will answer as soon as possible.